Answered By: Library Reviewer

 3. Multilateral Treaties: Index and Current Status indexes approximately 800 treaties from 1856 - 1995.

-4. The U.S. State Department's Treaties in Force indexes multilateral treaties that the United States is a party to.
+4. The U.S. State Department's Treaties in Force indexes multilateral treaties to which the United States is a party.
 See section two of the index for a listing of multilateral treaties by subject.
 It is available in print, on the State Department's website, and on HeinOnline.

-5. See Bluebook Rule 21.4 and Table 4 (T4) for citing a treaty among more than two parties.
+5. See Bluebook Rule 21.4 and Table 4 (T4) for citing a treaty between two or more parties.

-For more information about treaty research see A Guide to Treaty Research or the Treaties and International Agreements guide.
+For more information about treaty research, consult the Library's A Guide to Treaty Research or Treaties and International Agreements guide.

 Live Chat